ethanpailes/friendly-octo-doodle/README.md

 The client lives in the `client` subdirector.
 That directory is the top level of a yarn project with client-related configs.

+## Server
+In the server folder is a rust server.